The Ultimate Guide to Observing Mars

 A Variable Polarizing Filter - 1.25” #94107 can be adjusted to reduce light transmission and is beneficial for reducing glare.

-Cameras and Phone Adapters: What better way to remember this year’s Mars Opposition than by using your smartphone, DSLR, or planetary imaging cameras to capture Mars in all its glory?
-Smartphones’ built-in cameras are getting better and better.
-You can hold your phone up directly to the telescope’s eyepiece to take advantage of the telescope’s image scale with higher magnification to capture plentiful detail.
+Cameras and Phone Adapters: Smartphones’ built-in cameras are getting better and better.
+You can hold your phone up directly to the telescope’s eyepiece to take advantage of the telescope’s image scale with higher magnification to capture plentiful detail, but only when Mars is in a favorable position.
 You have the option of using the smartphone’s digital zoom feature to increase the size of the planet to your liking.
 It can be tricky to properly center your target, but by using a smartphone adapter like the Basic Phone Adapter #81035 or the NexYZ 3-Axis Universal Smartphone Adapter #81055, centering Mars will be quick and easy.

 Planetary imaging cameras are also a great way to capture high-resolution images with tremendous detail.
 The camera takes the place of your telescope’s eyepiece and connects through a USB cable to your computer or laptop.
 Software analyzes each frame of the live video capture and throws away the images that are blurry due to poor atmospheric turbulence.
 It then stacks and perfectly aligns the clearest video frames to create a bright, detailed, colorful image.
 Celestron’s planetary imaging cameras include: